mindspore-ai/docs/docs/programming_guide/source_en/advanced_usage_of_checkpoint.md

 Application Scenarios:

-- Only save the parameters of the inference network model (Not saving the optimizer's parameters halfs the size of the generated CheckPoint file)
+- Only save the parameters of the inference network model (Not saving the optimizer's parameters halves the size of the generated CheckPoint file)
 - Save subnet parameters to be used to Fine-tune tasks.